JohannesEschbach/BERT_ROC/triggers/README.md

 * **TriggersTest.ipynb**: In this notebook, for each testing configuration, models are tested on *cloze_test_triggers_only.csv*, *cloze_test_triggers_removed_only.csv* and *cloze_test_triggers_synonymized_only.csv*.

-* **gatherTriggerWords**: This is the notebook the execution of which corresponds to steps 1 and 2 of the process to find the trigger words described in chapter 6.3.
+* **gatherTriggerWords.ipynb**: This is the notebook the execution of which corresponds to steps 1 and 2 of the process to find the trigger words described in chapter 6.3.
 Trigger Words of the paper.

 * **negated_synonymized.csv**: This dataset is a byproduct of the pipeline used to create the hardest test set.